 The final part of this section takes you through to the dramatic escarpment of Sutton Bank – the western gateway to the North York Moors National Park.
 The author James Herriot lived just a few miles from here and once described this view over the Vale of York as “the finest in England”.

 At the southern end of Sutton Bank is the enormous figure of the White Horse of Kilburn.
 This is not an ancient figure as are its southern relatives, but was dug out by local schoolmaster John Hodgson and 30 volunteers in 1857.

-Having looked out for gliders, who also enjoy the benefits of this escarpment, your visit will be completed with a visit to the award winning Sutton Bank Visitor Centre where there is a host of information as well as guides, refreshments and toilet facilities.
+Having looked out for gliders, who also enjoy the benefits of this escarpment, your visit will be completed with a visit to the award winning Sutton Bank National Park Centre where there is a host of information as well as guides, refreshments and toilet facilities.

 Sutton Bank to Osmotherley – 11.5 miles (18.5 Km)

 This section of the Cleveland Way takes you along the limestone Hambleton Hills of the North York Moors National Park.
 You will be following in part an ancient route followed by drovers and travellers for centuries.